What the Right Diet Can Do for Your Asthma

 Options for Treatment

 Up till now, there’s still no cure for asthma.
 But don’t lose hope.
-Many people can manage their symptoms through a treatment plan that combines improving lifestyle, avoiding triggers, and maintaining medications.
+Many people can manage their symptoms through a treatment plan that combines improving their lifestyle, avoiding triggers, and maintaining medications.

 Medications that your doctor may prescribe you include: